heiliaavola/DE_project/README.md

 **Reason**
 - We have decided not to include this step in the Airflow orchestrated pipeline due to issue in Docker on MacOS.
 - The code uses package LimeNDAX that has a function get_records().
-For this to work it needs to create temdata folder.
+For this to work it needs to create temdata folder but creating and accessing this folder is a issue for MacOS.
 - So excel files are already included in `airflow/project_data/anonymized_data_package/machine_1`.

-**Only for brave person**
+**Running the notebook**
 - If you are brave (and have a Windows) then you can test it out (don't forget to `pip install LimeNDAX`) but to continue with pipeline you have to delete the duplicated excel files in the `airflow/project_data/anonymized_data_package/machine_1`.

 ## Quick Start